cassandra-rs/cassandra-rs/README.md

 For the wrapper to work, you must first have installed the datastax-cpp driver.
 Follow the steps in the
 [cpp driver docs](https://github.com/datastax/cpp-driver/tree/master/topics#installation)
 to do so.
-Pre-built ackages are available for most platforms.
+Pre-built packages are available for most platforms.

 Make sure that the driver (specifically `libcassandra_static.a` and `libcassandra.so`) are in your `/usr/local/lib64/` directory